Author: Dr. Athanasios Pallis

 Four cruise port governance models are present in the Mediterranean and its adjoining seas, the second major cruise market in the world.
 Each model assumes a different role for the managing entity of the cruise port.
 All models co-exist with a contextual environment of apparent complexity and dynamism.

-The role of the port authority can also be a facilitator, though less active (model C).
+The role of the port authority can also be that of a facilitator, though less active (model C).
 Ports in this group usually have the terminal operator leading marketing and promotional activities.
 There is no significant relationship of this model with particular port features (i.e., port type).
-Rather than that, both the port authority and the cruise terminal operator jointly advance port planning.
-The entities operating cruise terminals tend to not make direct investments, with such investments remaining a public sector responsibility.
+Instead, both the port authority and the cruise terminal operator jointly advance port planning.
+The entities operating cruise terminals tend not to make direct investments, with such investments remaining a public sector responsibility.

 5. Ownership of Port Authorities